 If you live in Davidson county, you should have at least one curbside recycling bin.
 You may also request a second bin from the city at no cost.
 You can put all of your recyclable items in the cart together – no separation is required.

-- Clean paper, cardboard boxes, mail (including envelopes with plastic windows, paperback books, and milk or juice cartons (including gable top and aseptic containers).
+- Clean paper, magazines, cardboard (corrugated, toilet paper and paper towel rolls, cereal boxes, tissue boxes), mail (including envelopes with plastic windows, paperback books, and milk or juice cartons (including gable top and aseptic containers).
 Wax-coated cardboard cartons and Tetra Pak containers can be recycled (think milk, coconut water, orange juice, portable wine).

-- Clean plastic containers including drink bottles, detergent and cleaner bottles, milk and juice jugs, and dairy tubs (yogurt, cottage cheese, butter, and similar food containers) Note: Plastic #7 labeled as Polyactic acid (PLA) should be composted in an industrial composter.
+- Plastic beverage bottles; kitchen, laundry, and bath bottles and jugs; milk and juice jugs, clean plastic food jars.
+Note: Plastic #7 labeled as Polyactic acid (PLA) should be composted in an industrial composter.

-- Metal and aluminum cans, empty aerosol cans
+- Metal and aluminum food and beverage cans.

-- Plastic bags and plastic wrap (find out where you can recycle plastic bags and other plastic film and read a list of FAQs about plastic film recycling)
+- No plastic bags, bubble wrap, bubble mailers, or plastic wrap (find out where you can recycle plastic bags and other plastic film and read a list of FAQs about plastic film recycling).